ibm-cloud-docs/virtual-servers/storage/vsi_view_portable_storage.md

 # Viewing portable storage
 {: #view-portable-storage}

-Portable storage is an axillary storage disk that you can detach from one virtual server and attach to another.
+Portable storage is an auxillary storage disk that you can detach from one virtual server and attach to another.
 You can connect portable storage disk to virtual server at a time while all information that is stored on the disk is retained for transfer between devices.
 Portable storage can be purchased and applied to your virtual server at any time.
 {: shortdesc}

 ## Before you begin